Winning Sales Funnel Stages and Strategy Explained for 2025

 This is arguably one of the most important steps in your sales process.
 How you respond to a potential customer will set the tone for your relationship going forward.

-When a prospect is interested in what you’re selling, they’ll show intent by filling out a form on your site, giving you a call, or sending you a message.
+When a prospect is interested in what you’re selling, they’ll show intent by filling out a form on your site, calling you, or messaging you.
 At Cognism, we’ve found that the faster you respond to these B2B buyers, the better.

 We call this strategy speed to lead.